wandyezj/wandyezj.github.io/docs/_papers/trusting-trust.md

 ---
-title: Reflection on Trusting Trust
+title: Reflections on Trusting Trust
 author: Ken Thompson
 year: 1984
 citation: Thompson, Ken.
 "Reflections on trusting trust."
 Communications of the ACM 27, no. 8 (1984)&#58 761-763.